spshant/dotnet-framework-early-access/README.md

 ### Windows Versions

-The .NET Framework Build 3052 can be installed on the following Windows versions.
+The .NET Framework Build 3621 can be installed on the following Windows versions.

 **Client**

+* Windows 10 April 2018 Update
-* Windows 7 SP1
+* Windows 10 Fall Creators Update
-* Windows 8.1
+* Windows 10 Creators Update
 * Windows 10 Anniversary Update
-* Windows 10 Creators Update
-* Windows 10 Fall Creators Update

 **Server**

-* Windows Server 2008 R2 SP1
-* Windows Server 2012
-* Windows Server 2012 R2
+* Windows Server, version 1709
 * Windows Server 2016

-### Windows 10 Insider Builds

-The .NET Framework Early Access Builds are also included in the next version of Windows 10.
-The next version of Windows 10 is available to [Windows Insiders](https://insider.windows.com/).
-If you are not an insider, you can [join the Windows Insiders program](https://insider.windows.com/).

 ## More Information on the Program